Leoš Janáček: Sinfonietta

 Janáček achieved quite a sudden blast of fame in 1916 after the great success of his opera Jenfua, which was premiered in Prague that year.
-After that the composer worked tirelessly throughout the rest of his life, churning out some incredible pieces of music such as his symphonic rhapsody Taras Bulba and another fairly well-known opera The Cunning Little Vixen.
-In 1926, two years before his death, Janáček wrote his Sinfonietta.
+After that the composer worked tirelessly throughout the rest of his life, churning out some incredible pieces of music such as his symphonic rhapsody Taras Bulba and another opera entitled The Cunning Little Vixen.
+In 1926, two years before his death, Janáček wrote Sinfonietta.
 The piece was written for a gymnastic organisation called Sokol, which celebrates youth sport and independent nationhood.
 Janáček sought for realism in his music, which is why it makes him such an original composer.
 He used Morovian and Slovak folk-songs to inspire his works and thus his musical connection with the real word became much greater.
-Sinfonietta is dedicated to the ‘Czechoslovak Armed Forces’ and that is certainly a prevelant theme within the music.
-Independence and spirit is woven into the fabric of the Sinfonietta and the conncection to the armed forces and real people is especially emphaised.
+Sinfonietta is dedicated to the ‘Czechoslovak Armed Forces’ and that is certainly a prevalent theme within the music.
+Independence and spirit is woven into the fabric of the Sinfonietta and the connection to the armed forces and real people is especially emphasised.

 Sinfonietta is a five-movement symphonic-like work which lasts around 25 minutes.
 It is written for a full orchestra however with a slight adjustment to the amount of brass included.
 The reason for this is that Janáček wanted the cyclic composition to represent the armed forces, therefore he wrote for nine trumpets.
 The first movement is a large-scale fanfare which is orchestrated for nine trumpets, four trombones, two Bb tubas and timpani.
 The opening is powerful, loud and brash, which symbolises the army band sound.
 Janáček’s creative interlocking of small cells of music sings out in this fanfare.
 This movement foreshadows what is to come within the rest of the work.